jeremy-rifkin/project-loki/README.md

 board via Serial.
 Commands should end in a `\n` (which is default in the Arduino IDE).

 The code attempts to keep track of every answer that is submitted to the base station.
-The system is likely to miss a number of packets as it can't recieve and transmit at the same time.
+The system is likely to miss a number of packets as it can't receive and transmit at the same time.
 A more optimal solution would be to use 2 feathers: one for intercepting and one for transmitting.

 # License